learn-co-curriculum/phase-0-git-pushing-code/README.md

 ## Set the Destination of a Repo with `git remote`

-To connect your local repository to the newly created GitHub repository, you must add a new remote.
+To connect your local repository to the newly created GitHub repository, you must add a new remote to a remote name.
 Adding a remote involves giving `git` a "short name" and a "repository path."
 You copied the repository path from GitHub a few steps above.